Kinematic Link OR Element

 When motion between two element of a pair is possible in more than one direction but is made to have motion only in one direction by using some external means, it is called successfully constrained motion.

-Ex. a piston in a cylinder of an internal combustion engine is made to have only reciprocating motion due to constrain of the piston pin (external), cam and follower, shaft in foot step bearing.
+Example: A piston in a cylinder of an internal combustion engine is made to have only reciprocating motion due to constrain of the piston pin (external), cam and follower, shaft in foot step bearing.

 (iii) Incompletely constrained motion